berstend/puppeteer-extra/packages/puppeteer-extra-plugin-stealth/readme.md

 ## Changelog

-🎁 **Note:** Until we've automated changelog updates in readmes please follow the `#announcements` channel in our [discord server](https://discord.gg/vz7PeKk) for updates and changelog info.
+🎁 **Note:** Until we've automated changelog updates in markdown files please follow the `#announcements` channel in our [discord server](https://discord.gg/vz7PeKk) for the latest updates and changelog info.

+_Older changelog:_

 #### `v2.4.7`